+- Immigrants traveling alone to the United States are considered to be an easy target in labor trafficking

+- At the beginning of 2020, 63 million girls and 97 million boys were forced into child labor

+- The worse form of child labor includes:

+- Slavery or similar practices

+- Child trafficking]

+- Debt bondage

+- Prostitution and pornography

+- Forced to join army

+- Produce and traffic drugs

-- Immigrants traveling alone to the United States are considered to be an easy target in labor trafficking - In 2014, 66% of child immigrant victims who accepted "eligibility letters" by the federal government as potential or confirmed child trafficking victims were labor trafficking victims - The children were forced into domestic servitude (housekeeping or nannies), agricultural labor, work in restaurants and factories - Unaccompanied minors become labor trafficking victims due to the child or child's family incurring a large debt to cover the cost of traveling to the U.S. - At least 1/3 of child labor traffickers have been in the child welfare system - Recent study has shown that over 600 homeless youth in the U.S. and Canada reports that nearly 1 in 5 homeless youth were or are victims of either sex or labor trafficking, or both.
+- Unaccompanied minors become labor trafficking victims due to the child or child's family incurring a large debt to cover the cost of traveling to the U.S.

+- At least 1/3 of child labor traffickers have been in the child welfare system

+- Recent study has shown that over 600 homeless youth in the U.S. and Canada reports that nearly 1 in 5 homeless youth were or are victims of either sex or labor trafficking, or both.
 Eight percent (8%) of the youth were classified as being trafficked for labor with 81% being forced to sale/sell drugs

-Sex Trafficking
+Human Trafficking: Sex Trafficking